maxmcd/gRPSQLite/README.md

 Do not submit pull requests out of nowhere, they will be closed.

 If you find a bug or want to request a feature, create a discussion.
-Contributors will turn it into an issue if its deemed relevant.
+Contributors will turn it into an issue if required.